exasol/script-languages-release/doc/user_guide/script_options/script_options_version_2.md

 ### `%jvmoption` Option

 It is possible to use escape sequences to encode whitespace characters in JVM options.
-Backslashes needs to be escaped, too: `\\`.
+Backslashes need to be escaped, too: `\\`.
 For example:

 ```